dairiki/lektor-polymorphic-type/README.md

 ## Installation

-Add lektor-deferred-type to your project from command line:
+Add lektor-polymorphic-type to your project from command line:

 ```
-lektor plugins add lektor-deferred-type
+lektor plugins add lektor-polymorphic-type
 ```

 See [the Lektor plugin documentation][plugins] for more information.